Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: A proximal relaxed moment-matching algorithm

-Probability densities akin to $\pi_{\theta}^{(\alpha)}$ have been used for instance in annealing importance sampling \cite{neal2001}, in sequential Monte-Carlo schemes \cite{del2006sequential}, or in adaptive importance sampling \cite{bugallo2016new}.
+\end{definition} Probability densities akin to $\pi_{\theta}^{(\alpha)}$ have been used for instance in annealed importance sampling \citep{neal2001}, in sequential Monte-Carlo schemes \citep{del2006sequential}, or in adaptive importance sampling \citep{bugallo2016new}.
 The integral in \eqref{geometricav} is well-defined if $\alpha \leq 1$ and the supports of $\pi$ and $q_{\theta}$ have non-empty intersection.
 Since $\pi$ and every $q_{\theta} \in \mathcal{Q}$ are absolutely continuous with respect to $\nu$, and $q_{\theta}(x) > 0$ for every $x \in \mathcal{X}$, the latter condition is always satisfied within the setting of our study.
+We now show that these densities are linked with the gradients of the Rényi divergence.